SharePoint/sp-dev-docs/docs/business-apps/power-automate/guidance/working-with-get-items-and-get-files.md

 * second()

 ## Order by query
-You can also specify an order by query to order items based off of a column either in ascending or descending order.
+To order items based off of a column either in ascending or descending order, you can also specify an order by query.
 For example:

 * Start_x0020_Date desc
 * Title asc